All Episodes

 I'm nervous.

-And by the way, by the way, no reason to be nervous.
+By the way, by the way, no reason to be nervous.

 Everybody that's listening to this show is a friend of yours.

-And in the sense that uh the number one fear people have is speaking in public, and I'm telling you, you're doing perfect.
+And in the sense that the number one fear people have is speaking in public, and I'm telling you, you're doing perfect.

 Don't worry.

-Oh, thank you very much.
+Well, thank you very much.

-Um, I got two questions for you.
+I've got two questions for you.

 Yes.

-And then he could do it.
+And then he could do it today.

 Absolutely.

-Okay, so it's just more a political move.
+Okay, so it's just more a political move?

-I mean, it's interesting, everything we're finding out, all the anti-Trump pro Hillary people that are involved in this mess.
+I mean, it's interesting everything we're finding out, all the anti-Trump pro-Hillary people that are involved in this mess.

 I don't know if there's anything else I can do.

-I pr in ways that I can't even tell on radio and TV.
+In ways that I can't even tell on radio and TV.

 Does that help you feel better?